-To complete the gerontology minor you must complete 18 credits, which include:
+To complete the minor you must complete 18 credits, which include:

 - Electives - Electives are taken in a variety of disciplines such as psychology, sociology, exercise science, and social work.

-You are welcome to join the Shippensburg Gerontological Organization (SGO), which is a student volunteer club that serves older adults in the Shippensburg community.
+Additionally, you may join the Shippensburg Gerontological Organization, which is a student volunteer club that serves older adults in the Shippensburg area and other surrounding areas.
+This allows you to volunteer at local senior centers, assisted living centers and retirement homes.